 Whether it’s because you’re having a panic attack and need to feel grounded, or you’re feeling so angry that you want to explode, engaging your 5 senses will allow you to get out of your head and concentrate on your body.

 My therapist’s suggestion was to start with a simple activity, like washing dishes.
 I dread hand-washing dishes, so I usually try to fly through it while watching TV, in an attempt to disengage from the actual activity.
-Instead, this is a prime opportunity to begin practicing our new skill!
+Instead, this is a prime opportunity to begin practicing our new skills.

 Let’s engage our senses in the most mundane of activities: